TarnowoBorough of Miastkowo, Łomża District, Podlaskie Voivodship

 Information about the crime

-In September 2015 we went to Tarnowo to meet Jan J., a retired forester and a gamekeeper born in 1932 who told us about two executions of Jews in the Cendrowizna forest located between Tarnowo and Miastkowo:
+In September 2015 we went to Tarnowo to meet Jan J., a retired forester and a gamekeeper born in 1932 who told us the story of two executions of Jews in the Cendrowizna forest located between Tarnowo and Miastkowo:

-“During the occupation Jews worked there [in the Cendrowizna forest], there was also a murder near the gamekeeper’s [lodge].
+“During the German occupation Jews used to work there [in the Cendrowizna forest], there was also a murder near the gamekeeper’s [lodge].
 Young people from the village were planting forest and the gamekeeper was supervising them.
-The Gestapo from Łomża came and asked if ‘Jude’ were working there – and some Jewish women were.
-There were eight Jewish girls and they raped them and shot them.
+The Gestapo from Łomża came and asked whether ‘Jude’ were working there.
+There were eight Jewish girls, they were raped and shot.

 My uncle was a cobbler.
 He was carrying shoes to the military police commander.
 He was just entering the forest when [he saw] Germans ushering people to the forest, 2 or 3 Jewish families from Łuby-Kurki.
 And then – gunshots.
 The gunshots ceased and a 10-year-old Jewish boy ran out to the path, escaping.
 [A German] shot him in the back [of the head] so his brain exploded.
 The Germans jumped on the cart and left everything.
 My uncle delivered the shoes and was walking back.
 He wanted to see what they did in the forest.
 [Later] they brought someone in [to bury the bodies] because they [the Germans] thought they [the Jews] had gold so they didn’t want [people from the village] to do it and brought labourers in.
 There are two large trenches from 1920, there was a military hospital there.
 In those trenches there are two or three families.